palsterzilla/odin-recipes/README.md

 # Nusantara Recipes

-This is a simple web project to present some Nusantara recipes Part of [The Odin Project](https://www.theodinproject.com/) Foundations Course
+This is a simple web project to present some Nusantara recipes, part of [The Odin Project](https://www.theodinproject.com/) Foundations Course

 June 28, 2023.
 This is where it begins, you can do it!